Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Preliminaries and notation

 By \cite[Propositions 6.1 and 6.6]{Gf} and \cite[Lemma 5.3]{FG}, the volume functional $\mathcal{V}$ is strictly concave on $\mathcal{A}_X$ and concave on $\overline{\mathcal{A}_X}$.
 The maximum of the volume functional is actually related to the complete hyperbolic structure, see for example \cite[Theorem 1.2]{FG} that we re-state below.

-\begin{theorem}[Casson-Rivin] Let $M$ be an orientable $3$-manifold with boundary consisting of tori, and let $X$ be an ideal triangulation of $M$.
+\begin{theorem}[Casson--Rivin] Let $M$ be an orientable $3$-manifold with boundary consisting of tori, and let $X$ be an ideal triangulation of $M$.
 Then an angle structure $\alpha \in \mathcal{A}_X$ corresponds to a complete hyperbolic metric on the interior of $M$ (which is unique) if and only if $\alpha$ is a critical point of the functional $\mathcal{V}\colon \mathcal{A}_X\to \R$. \end{theorem}

 In this last case, we say that the ideal triangulation $X$ of the $3$-manifold $M$ is \textit{geometric}.